Jibbril/chalmers-tda352-cryptography/README.md

 # TDA352 Cryptography
 This repo contains lecture summaries as well as code examples for most topics covered in the TDA352 course in cryptography at Chalmers.
+Since this is mainly for my own learning, there is no guarantee that all topics covered in the lectures/slides will be included, but most will probably be added eventually.
+Additionally, there is definately a risk of errors and/or misunderstandings of various topics since I am writing as I learn.
+However, hopefully this will not be too common.